-No future development is planned for RD 361.
-Development in the Town of Lock is limited due to its historic district designation.
+No future development is planned for RD 369.
+Development in the Town of Locke is limited due to its historic district designation.
 There are no known development plans for the remaining agricultural land and operations and state park.
+As such, a change in vulnerability is unlikely.